iParth08/Data-Structure-Algo/Sorting/README.md

 In every round, it compares two neighbour elements, and swap if prior is greater than later (for ascending order, reverse is true for descending), carrying greater element to right.

-Its a stable algorithm as it preserve the order of occurence of repeating elements.
+- Its a **stable algorithm** as it preserve the order of occurence of repeating elements.
+- **In-place algorithm** : it doesn't use any major data-structure rather adjacent elements.

 *Number of rounds :*   Number of elements - 1
 *Space Complexity :*    O(1)